pingcap/docs/tools/dm/skip-replace-sqls.md

     sharding:true
     ```
 7. Use `query-status` to guarantee that the `stage` of the task has been sustained as `Running`, and there is no more DDL statement that is blocking the replication (`blockingDDLs`) and no more sharding group to be resolved (`unresolvedGroups`).
-8. Use `query-error` to guarantee that the DDL execution error has been removed.
+8. Use `query-error` to guarantee that no DDL execution error exists.
 9. Use `show-ddl-locks` to guarantee that all DDL locks have been resolved.